dolare/Vuepress-Starter/week1.md

     - [x] Apply the API to show user's events on carousel
 - [ ] Grid-control
     - [x] group sum/average/max/min feature
-    - [x] allow user save order of columns in his machine
+    - [x] allow user to save order of columns in his machine
+    - [ ] allow user to save selection columns in his machine
 - [ ] Feedback from Dan
     - [x] Some required adjustments on text spaces and panel margins
     - [x] Some required adjustments on panel border colors, opacity
 - [ ] data indicator
     - [x] discusse data indicator logic, require more APIs.
-    - [ ] call panel dataFlag API to update the view that has data after fitering
+    - [x] call panel dataFlag API to update the view that has data after fitering